tuanhiep/mqttjmeter/README.md

 ![Alt text](images/Publisher_Text.png)

 *Encoding*

 **Message Format** : The type of encoding that you'll encode your data before publish .You can choose Binary Codec, Base64, BinHex or Plain Text
 If you choose Plain Text, you can choose 6 types of charsets : UTF-8, UTF-16, US-ASCII,UTF-16LE, UTF-16BE, ISO-8859-1.
-Of course, you can choose to no encode the data too.
+Of course, you can choose to no encoding too.

 *Add TimeStamp check box:* Add the timestamps to the message.
 The timestamps is 8 bytes
 *Add Number Sequence check box:* Add the number sequence to the message.
 Example: if you